its-advait/AI-Semantic-Search-File-Explorer/testing_local_embedding/README.md

 1. Scan and watch local filesystem directories (e.g., Desktop, Documents).
 2. Generate vector embeddings for text files locally using a sentence-transformer model.
 3. Store those embeddings in a local Qdrant vector database.
-4. Architect the code in a way that simulates a Managed Component Protocol (MCP) setup, with a clear separation between the "Filesystem Crawler" and the "Embedding Service".
+4. Architect the code in a way that simulates a Model Context Protocol (MCP) setup, with a clear separation between the "Filesystem Crawler" and the "Embedding Service".

 ## How it Works